 To keep moisture levels consistent throughout the winter months, the containers should be mostly – but not entirely – covered.
 If you’re using a milk jug, tape the sides shut, but leave the lid off.
 We want the heat effects of the greenhouse while still allowing for air circulation and for gentle precipitation to enter.

-Finally, make sure to check on your seedlings regularly once they begin sprouting in order to monitor their progress and provide any additional care needed such as watering when necessary or adding fertilizer if desired for extra nutrition during growth stages later on.
+Finally, make sure to check on your seedlings regularly once they begin sprouting in order to monitor their progress and provide any additional care needed such as watering (very gently) when necessary or adding fertilizer if desired for extra nutrition during growth stages later on.

 Caring for the planted seeds